facebook/react-native-website/website/versioned_docs/version-0.77/out-of-tree-platforms.md

 ## Creating your own React Native platform

-Right now the process of creating a React Native platform from scratch is not very well documented - one of the goals of the upcoming re-architecture ([Fabric](/blog/2018/06/14/state-of-react-native-2018)) is to make maintaining a platform easier.
+The process of creating a React Native platform from scratch is still not very well documented - one of the goals of the New Architecture and [Fabric](/architecture/fabric-renderer) is to make maintaining a platform easier.

 ### Bundling